Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Soundness, and some completeness and open term models

-In this, the first identity follows from semantics for application; the second identity follows from induction hypothesis; and the third identity follows from the semantics for lambda abstraction and the definition $\rho_{n+1}=\rho_n[x_{n+1}:=\db{M_{n+1}}_{\mathcal{M},\rho}]$.
+In this, the first identity follows from semantics for application; the second identity follows from induction hypothesis; and the third identity follows from the semantics for lambda abstraction and the definition $\rho_{n+1}=\rho_n[v_{n+1}:=\db{M_{n+1}}_{\mathcal{M},\rho}]$. \end{proof} \end{proofdetail}